steveklabnik/jj/docs/FAQ.md

 ignore everything in the directory including the `.gitignore` file itself.

 If `$EDITOR` integration is important, something like `scratchpad.*` may be more helpful, as you can keep the filename extension intact (it matches `scratchpad.md`, `scratchpad.rs` and more).
-Another option is to add a directory to the global `.gitignore` which then stores all your temporary files and notes.
-For example, you could add `scratch/` to `~/.git/ignore` and then store arbitrary files in `<your-git-repo>/scratch/`.
+Another option is to add a directory which would store all your temporary files and notes to your configured global gitignore file.
+For example, you could add `scratch/` to it and then store arbitrary files in `<your-git-repo>/scratch/`.

 You can find more details on `gitignore` files [here][gitignore].